vpsg-research/DeepFakeDefenders/README.md

 <center><img src="competition.png "width="100%"></center>

 We won the Top 20 Excellence Awards in the Global Multimedia Deepfake Detection.
-Our team consists of Lixin Jia, Hongrui Zheng and [Dr. Zhiqing Guo](https://www.guozhiqing.cn/).
+Our team consists of Lixin Jia, Hongrui Zheng and [Prof. Zhiqing Guo](https://www.guozhiqing.cn/).

 # Competition Model
 Enhanced EfficientNet for Face Forgery Detection Using Custom Activations and Augmentation.